-For all other scanner types the Area Target Generator (ATG) application can be used to create Area Targets from your scanned data with only a few simple steps.
+For all other 3D scanner types, the Area Target Generator (ATG) application can be used to create Area Targets from your scanned data with only a few simple steps.
+It also has the added benefit of reviewing and editing the scan before database generation.
 Get the ATG from Vuforia’s Tools download page.
 Data generated using the Matterport™ service is imported from within the ATG which connects directly to the Matterport™ Cloud to retrieve your scan data.

-The ATG creates a Vuforia Dataset for relocalization and digital representations of the scanned space for authoring, runtime occlusion, and collision simulation.
-All these native assets are also packaged as a .unitypackage, that you can import into a Unity project.
+The ATG creates a set of target dataset files (DAT and XML) for relocalization and files for digital representations of the scanned space for authoring, runtime occlusion, and collision simulation.
+All these native assets are also packaged as a Unity Asset Package that you can import into a Unity project.

 See the Area Target Generator User Guide for a step-by-step guide to install the ATG and further general information.
 The How to Create Area Targets article shows a guide to generating Area Targets with the ATG.